 Roasted vegetables are often tasty with a sprinkle of salt, but you can also get creative with your spice cabinet.
 Seasonings can take your veggies from “meh” to “MORE PLEASE!” in just a few shakes.
 Some of my go-to’s are paprika, cumin, garlic, and rosemary, and a good salt!
 I like sea salt or kosher salt.

 You’ll also want to make sure to use good fats that can withstand the heat.
 Certain fats and their flavors can also give more depth to your vegetables and even makes some of their nutrients more available to your body!

 So, you don’t have to make anything super complicated to get your veggies in.
-Case in point: My Roasted Rainbow Carrots.
+Case in point: My Roasted Carrots with Simple Tahini Sauce.